Linear Position Sensors For Hydraulic Cylinders And Accumulators In Harsh Duty Environments

 Unique Product Capabilities for Hydraulic Accumulators and Telescoping Cylinders

 Monitoring absolute piston position in hydraulic accumulators has been a nightmare for designers, as traditional rod-type solutions require an additional dynamic seal around the probe (through the center of the piston).
-Fabrication challenges, additional seal leaks, and saggin probes in long-stroke applications are among the pitfalls of this approach.
+Fabrication challenges, additional seal leaks, and sagging probes in long-stroke applications are among the pitfalls of this approach.
 The CPI draw wire sensor overcomes all of these issues, offering internal mount as well as external mount configurations which minimize impact on accumulator design.

-CPI Sensors represent the only internal sensor technology in the world suitable for telescoping cylinders.
+CPI Sensors represent the only internal sensor technology in the world suitable for long-stroke telescoping cylinders.
 We offer various installation options, including completely internal units suitable for dual-clevis designs.
 And, with the integration of magnetostrictive core sensors, all hazardous environment capabilities are at your disposal.

 Hydraulic Cylinder Position Sensors

 |Product: SL0390, SL1390, SL2000||Product: SL1390, SL2000||Product: SL0390, SL1390, SL2000|

 |Technology: Non-Contacting LVDT & magnetostrictive based.||Technology: Non-Contacting LVDT & magnetostrictive based.||Technology: Non-Contacting LVDT & magnetostrictive based.|

 |Stroke: 1M to 30M||Stroke: 1M to 30M||Stroke: to 10M|